freelensapp/freelens/.github/ISSUE_TEMPLATE/enhancement.md

 **Environment you are Lens application on:**

 - Kubernetes distribution: [EKS, AKS, GKE, Rancher, ...]
-- Desktop OS: <the OS Lens app runs on in your case>
+- Desktop OS: <the OS Freelens app runs on in your case>